jvafable/olfactory-bulb-model/README.md

 - **OBGAMMA** : This folder contains the NEURON simulation code for the model by [Li and Cleland (2017)](#references).
 It also contains a jupyter notebook `simulator.ipynb` to help run and interface with the NEURON simulation.
 - **simulation_data** : This folder contains the simulation results for the default model simulation along with the results for different seeds and connectivity parameters.
 Each set of data contains an R markdown notebook `plotting.rmd` for generating plots.

 Ensure that NEURON, Python, and R are installed before proceeding.
 The following instructions are intended for a Unix machine.
+If you wish to run the model as-is from ModelDB, please see Appendix A of my paper which details the steps to do so.
 If you are using Windows, you may run into some problems running NEURON.
 If you are using macOS and/or encounter some problems, please follow the steps to download and run the simulation detailed in Appendix A of my paper.

 In order to run the simulation, please follow these steps: